Whether you’re a master of games or just playing around, learn how combinatorial ideas can be used to analyze and solve games such as Nim.

 Details and Assumptions:

-Where must you place your next mark in order to obtain a winning position?
+Assuming that your opponent will play optimally from now on, where must you place your next mark in order to obtain a winning position?